rrastgoufard/opengl_flower/readme.txt

 If you have a weak gpu, you may want to consider specifying -R 250 -C 250 instead of the default
--R 1000 -C 1000.
+-R 500 -C 500.
 My surface pro 1 can
-do 250 per row/col at 60 fps, but it cannot do 1000.
-Another consideration is to lower the fps from the default of 60.
+do 250 per row/col at 60 fps, but it cannot do 500.
+Another consideration is to lower the fps from the default of unconstrained.

 Once the program is running, you can interact with it in a few ways.
 The most obvious is